-Finding Solutions to Workplace Discrimination Problems
+Finding Solutions to Disability, Gender, Age + Pregnancy Discrimination Problems

-If you need advice about your rights and legal options in cases of suspected workplace discrimination based on race, age, sex, pregnancy, disability, religion, sexual orientation or any other prohibited classification, contact a knowledgeable employment law attorney at Schaefer Halleen, LLC, in Minneapolis for a free case evaluation.
+If you need advice about your rights and legal options in cases of suspected workplace discrimination based on race, age, gender, pregnancy, disability, religion, sexual orientation or any other prohibited classification, contact a knowledgeable employment law attorney at Schaefer Halleen, LLC, in Minneapolis for a free case evaluation.

 The Client: 3,000+ Financial Advisors

 Approach: Larry Schaefer served as co-lead counsel in this gender discrimination class action successfully prosecuted on behalf of more than 3,000 financial advisors.